 Web content writing is never done.
-If you’ve been entertaining a “set it and forget it” mindset, it’s critical to start making the time to refresh your content.
+If you’ve been entertaining a “set it and forget it” mindset, it’s critical to start making the time to refresh your content and prevent content decay.
 After all, your site is your online pitch, and if you aren’t talking to your audience effectively you can bet you’re losing users out of sheer frustration.

 But where to start?
 Before you log into your CMS and make changes, it pays to analyze your site for content ROT, or content that is: Redundant, Outdated or Trivial.

 While a ROT analysis is not the end of the story, it can help you identify the places that require urgent attention.
 Something as simple as an Excel spreadsheet can help you map out your pages, their purpose, and what needs updating or removing on each.
 The other great thing about a ROT analysis is that while you’re thinking about how these problems should be solved, it can get you started on the big picture items like a full-scale content reorganization.

 What to Look For in a ROT Analysis